williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 create an [Okta Developer Edition](https://www.okta.com/developer/signup/) account for yourself before continuing on the steps below.

-## Configuring CORS support on your Okta organization
+## Configuring CORS support for your Okta organization

-This step is necessary for Okta to accept authentication requests from your application through the Sign-In Widget.
+This step is necessary for Okta to accept authentication requests from an application through the Sign-In Widget.

 You can enable CORS by following the steps in our guide for [guide for Enabling CORS](http://developer.okta.com/docs/api/getting_started/enabling_cors.html).
-Configure CORS using the same URL for the web server you are using to host the HTML for the Okta Sign-In Widget (see below for instructions).
-For example, if you plan to host your Sign-In Widget in a page accessible under `http://localhost:8000`, you will need to add `http://localhost:8000` as a trusted CORS origin in Okta.
+Configure CORS using the same base url of the web server you are using to host the HTML for the Okta Sign-In Widget (see below for instructions).
+For example, if you plan to host your Sign-In Widget in a page accessible under `http://localhost:8000`, you will need to add `http://localhost:8000` as a trusted CORS endpoint in Okta.

-To do so, navigate to the `Admin -> Security -> API` page of your Okta dashboard and in the `CORS` tab, add the url of the web site that will host the Okta Sign-In Widget.
-For instance, if you want to test it on a development machine on a web site hosted at `http://localhost:8081`, just add `http://localhost:8081` in the CORS multi-line text box, click `Enable CORS for the following base URLs` and press `Save`. [will need to be updated when we GA the new Trusted Origins tab].
+To do so, please follow the steps below:

+1. Navigate to the `Admin -> Security -> API` page of your Okta dashboard
+2. In the `CORS` tab, add the url of the site that will host the Okta Sign-In Widget.
+For instance, if you want to test it on a development machine on a web site hosted at `http://localhost:8081`, just add `http://localhost:8081` in the CORS multi-line text box.
+3. Click `Enable CORS for the following base URLs`
+4. Press `Save`.

 ## Creating an HTML file with the widget code